Flambeau Mine: Surface water

 Surface water runoff from the mine site did not meet Wisconsin surface water quality standards.
 Runoff is polluting a stream which flows into the Flambeau River.
-Multiple water samples between 2004 and 2008 show significantly elevated levels of copper, exceeding standards.
+Multiple water samples between 2004 and 2008 showed significantly elevated levels of copper, exceeding standards.
 Studies show that the stream is almost devoid of life, including vegetation and fish.
 Researchers believe this is because of the high metal levels.
 At one location, the copper level was approximately 10 times the acute water quality standard, and the zinc level is approximately twice the acute water quality standard.
 Copper and Zinc combined impact on aquatic organisms is greater than that of either by itself.

 Ground water

-In a monitoring well between the pit and the Flambeau River the groundwater did not meet Wisconsin's groundwater quality standards.
+In a monitoring well between the pit and the Flambeau River, the groundwater did not meet Wisconsin's groundwater quality standards.
 These contaminants are moving out of the pit.
 Despite hopes that water infiltration and limestone would neutralize reactions within the pit, monitoring results show that pit reactions had not stabilized.
 Mine design plans called for the development of a cutoff wall between the pit and the Flambeau River to limit movement of water exiting the pit.
-It is possible the contaminated water was moving around, under or through the cutoff wall.
-Another possibility was the bedrock itself is permeable and contaminated water is moving through fractures.
+It is possible the contaminated water is moving around, under or through the cutoff wall.
+Another possibility is the bedrock itself is permeable and contaminated water is moving through fractures.

-Reclamation

-The 220-foot deep surface mine – a half a mile long and 32 acres in size – needed approval and supervision of the Wisconsin Department of Natural Resources to reclaim it.
-The mine was back-filled with waste rock and limestone while groundwater infiltrated the back-filled pit.
-The addition of limestone and the water infiltration were intended to slow the generation of acid, limit the availability of oxygen, and limit the dissolution of toxic metals.
-The surface of the former pit was re-contoured, topsoil was added and plant communities were established.
-Today, the site is home to hundreds of species of plants and animals.
-Four miles of hiking trails have been created on the site and five miles of equestrian trails have been created south of the site.
-The nine miles of trails are open to the public for non-motorized recreation year round.
-Monitoring the reclamation began immediately with studies in 300 locations randomly selected across the reclaimed Flambeau Mine.
-The studies are conducted every year along with other studies throughout the site.

 Status of the mine today

-A Certificate of Completion for reclamation activities was granted in May 2007 not taking into account the groundwater contamination within the back-filled pit and potential impacts of the mine on fish and other aquatic life in the Flambeau River.
+A Certificate of Completion for reclamation activities was granted in May 2007; it never into account the groundwater contamination within the back-filled pit and potential impacts of the mine on fish and other aquatic life in the Flambeau River.
 The decision for partial certification was based on completion of the surface reclamation activities.
 Certification was withheld for the 32-acre area where surface water pollution was emanating.